Baselworld 2019: The highlights and surprises of the year

 Chopard

-This year there is again a new Mille Miglia Race Edition from Chopard .
-The automatic chronograph is dedicated to the legendary vintage car race, which will take place again in 2019.
+This year, Chopard is once again releasing a new Mille Miglia Race Edition.
+This automatic chronograph is dedicated to the legendary vintage car race, which will take place again in 2019.
 From May 15th to 18th, hundreds of participants will once again drive the more than 1,600 kilometers from Brescia to Rome and back.
 Chopard has been the timekeeper and sponsor of the event for over 30 years.
-This year's Mille Miglia Race Edition impresses with a ruthenium-colored, gray-blue dial with a date display at three o'clock and chronograph displays at six, nine and twelve o'clock.
-The indices and hands of the 44 mm timepiece are coated with Superluminova for ideal readability even at night.
-The Mille Miglia logo is engraved on the back of the case.
-Like the 2017 edition, the new version is powered by the COSC-certified automatic caliber Eta/Valjoux 7750.
-The tachymeter scale engraved on the blackened aluminum insert of the bezel allows you to calculate your average speed during the race.
-The watch is complemented by a perforated strap made of cognac-colored calfskin with matching stitching - the design was inspired by racing gloves.
-The lining of the strap is also reminiscent of a Dunlop tire relief from the 1960s.
-This racing watch of a special kind is limited to 1,000 pieces.
+This year's Mille Miglia Race Edition features a ruthenium-colored, gray-blue dial with a date display at three o'clock and chronograph displays at six, nine, and twelve o'clock.
+The indices and hands of the 44 mm timepiece are coated with Superluminova for ideal legibility, even at night.
+The Mille Miglia logo is engraved on the case back.
+Like the 2017 edition, the new version is powered by the COSC-certified automatic caliber ETA/Valjoux 7750.
+The tachymeter scale engraved on the blackened aluminum bezel insert allows you to calculate your average speed during the race.
+The watch is complemented by a perforated cognac-colored calfskin strap with matching stitching—a design inspired by racing gloves.
+The strap lining also recalls a Dunlop tire motif from the 1960s.
+This unique racing watch is limited to 1,000 pieces.

 Hublot

-Hublot's new Classic Fusion Ferrari GT represents a premiere in several respects: It is the first Hublot watch in Ferrari's GT models, the first Ferrari timepiece in a Classic Fusion case and the first watch to feature the in-house Unico manufacture caliber in it.
-The caliber is a smaller version of the Unico chronograph movement from 2018, but with the same power reserve of 72 hours.
+Hublot's new Classic Fusion Ferrari GT represents a premiere in several respects: It is the first Hublot watch to feature Ferrari's GT models, the first Ferrari timepiece in a Classic Fusion case, and the first watch to house the company's own Unico manufacture caliber.
+The caliber is a smaller version of the Unico chronograph movement from 2018, but with the same 72-hour power reserve.
 Ferrari was actively involved in the design development of the 45mm model.
-The newly shaped bezel is particularly striking.
-The watch is available in three different versions: Hublot's special red gold version "King Gold", titanium and extra robust 3D carbon fiber.
-The chronograph functions are highlighted in typical Ferrari red, only the reset pusher is in classic black.
-The strap of the Classic Fusion Ferrari GT 3D Carbon is specially made by the Schedoni saddlery in Modena, which has been producing luggage for Ferrari for decades and supplies the seat trim for the Scuderia's Formula 1 cars.
+The most striking feature is the newly shaped bezel.
+The watch is available in three different versions: Hublot's special red gold version "King Gold," titanium, and extra-rugged 3D carbon fiber.
+The chronograph functions are highlighted in typical Ferrari red, with only the reset pusher remaining in classic black.
+The strap of the Classic Fusion Ferrari GT 3D Carbon is specially made by the Schedoni saddlery in Modena, which has been producing luggage for Ferrari for decades and also supplies the seat trim for the Scuderia's Formula 1 racing cars.

-Hublot has now released the second watch in collaboration with tattoo artist Maxime Plescia-Büchi.
+Hublot has now released its second watch in collaboration with tattoo artist Maxime Plescia-Büchi.
 Three years after the first collaboration, the Big Bang Sang Bleu II follows.
-The bezel with its atypical hexagonal shape was retained in the artist's second creation, but a rounder shape was achieved by continuing the six facets.
-Round and square at the same time, a pattern that can also be found on the sapphire crystal - suitable for Plescia-Büchi, who likes to experiment with geometric shapes.
-This time, the Big Bang Sang Bleu II is a chronograph with a flyback function, which makes it much more interesting than its predecessor.
+The bezel, with its atypical hexagonal shape, was retained in the artist's second creation, but a rounder shape was achieved by continuing the six facets.
+Round and angular at the same time, a pattern that can also be found in the sapphire crystal – fitting for Plescia-Büchi, who likes to experiment with geometric shapes.
+This time, the Big Bang Sang Bleu II is a chronograph with a flyback function, which makes it considerably more interesting than its predecessor.
 The time is displayed using two large diamond-shaped discs, the tips of which are coated with Superluminova.
-Only the elapsed stop seconds are displayed on the 45mm timepiece by an actual hand.
-The "blue blood" is available in titanium or red gold versions and is limited to 100 pieces each.
+Only the elapsed stop seconds are indicated by an actual hand on the 45mm timepiece.
+The "blue blood" is available in titanium or rose gold versions and is limited to 100 pieces each.

 Patek Philippe